-&lt;sup>4 FOR-2017-12-09-1502.
+7 FOR-2018-12-09-1502.
 Sections 11-1 and 11-3 of the regulations for financial institutions.

-&lt;sup>5 Should the derivatives be downgraded below credit quality step 2, they can still be included in the cover pool providing the counterparty provides satisfactory collateral.
+8 Should the derivatives be downgraded below credit quality step 2, they can still be included in the cover pool providing the counterparty provides satisfactory collateral.